reahl/reahl/reahl-doc/doc/tutorial/parameterised.rst

 The final change to the application is the addition of a transition.
-This is again done in the `.assemble()` method of the AddressBookApp.
+This is again done in the `.assemble()` method of the AddressBookUI.
 Note how the structure of our initial schematic design is visible in this method -- each :class:`~reahl.web.fw.View` is defined, and then all the transitions between the  :class:`~reahl.web.fw.View`\ s :

 .. literalinclude:: ../../reahl/doc/examples/tutorial/parameterised2/parameterised2.py
-   :pyobject: AddressBookApp
+   :pyobject: AddressBookUI